 - By the time the 60s rolled around, a college education was considered the pathway to success.
 To help offset rising tuitions and the increasing cost of living, Hebrew Free Loan began making tuition loans.

 - After the Johnstown flood, those people who suffered damage came to Hebrew Free Loan.
-HFLA set up a field office in Johnstown to address the needs of residents there.
+HFL set up a field office in Johnstown to address the needs of residents there.

 - At the time of the civil rights disturbances in the Hill District, many businesses suffered damage in riots.
 Those merchants came to Hebrew Free Loan to rebuild.

-- In the 1990s, HFLA again partnered with the Jewish Federation of Greater Pittsburgh to offer revitalization loans to people in Squirrel Hill needing to make home improvements.
+- In the 1990s, HFL again partnered with the Jewish Federation of Greater Pittsburgh to offer revitalization loans to people in Squirrel Hill needing to make home improvements.
 This program continues today.